syncfusion-content/xamarin-docs/Xamarin/SfChart/stripLines.md

 * `SegmentEnd` – Used to change the segment end value.
 Value correspond to associated axis.
 * `SegmentAxisName` – Specify the name of the associated axis name.

-[Note: You can set the double or DateTime value for SegmentStart and SegmentEnd properties based on the associated axis type]
+N>You can set the double or DateTime value for SegmentStart and SegmentEnd properties based on the associated axis type.

 Following code snippet shows how to set the segment start and end value if the associated axis type is numerical.